Frederica Jansz: The Sunday Leader

 At the end of the Sri Lankan civil war, in 2009, Jansz had written an article suggesting that Sri Lanka's defence secretary, Gotabaya Rajapaksa, "shared a similar psychological profile to that of the leader of the Tigers (a sworn enemy)."
 In the winter of 2010, “Jansz interviewed the opposition candidate” in the presidential elections, “a former army commander in the Sri Lankan army,” who confirmed rumours “that the army had shot a group of Tamil Tiger rebel leaders as they attempted to surrender at the end of the war.”
 When Jansz ran the story, it led to the opposition’s election loss, thus making the newspaper “an enemy out of both the government and the opposition.”

-In 2012, Jansz learned that Rajapaksa had arranged for Sri Lankan Airlines to bump a flightload of passengers, in order to transport a puppy from Switzerland to Sri Lanka for his wife.
+In 2012, Jansz learned that Rajapaksa had arranged for SriLankan Airlines to bump a flightload of passengers, in order to transport a puppy from Switzerland to Sri Lanka for his wife.
 When Jansz called for his comment he said angrily: “If you and I were at the same function together and I were to point you out…90 percent of people there would want to see you dead…they will kill you.”
 He went on to scream at her, "You are a f.... pig who eats shit," repeatedly.
 She printed the full transcript of his tirade under the headline “Gota Goes Berserk.”
 Jansz said that the article caused “a huge backlash against him” for which he reportedly “would never forgive” her.
 “People were saying there was a good chance I was going to go the same way as Lasantha had.
 The writing was on the wall.”
 After she ran the story, she “was followed by motorbikes” and “received death threats.”
 The groups Article 19 and PEN International expressed concern for her safety and called for an investigation into the threats.